Nuand/bladeRF/host/drivers/linux/README.md

 # bladeRF Linux Kernel Driver #

+***Important note:*** This kernel module is very much out of date and should not be used in its current form. libbladeRF now utilizes libusb is now used to interface to the bladeRF.
+In the future, this module will be revisited, with high-performance applications in mind.

 The linux kernel driver implements a USB device and has some buffering to be able to place multiple packets in flight at a time achieve the high datarates associated with USB 3.0 Superspeed.

 ## Requirements ##